 The agency has determined that the alternative for achieving the purpose of the existing regulation is to replace the existing regulation with the federal OSHA regulatory standard found at 29 CFR 1926.51.
-After a review and analysis by the agency, the Safety and Health Codes Board voted during the previous periodic review, to table the agency recommendation that the regulation be repealed and replaced with the equivalent federal OSHA regulatory standard for construction sanitation found at 29 CFR 1926.51.
+After a review and analysis by the agency, the Safety and Health Codes Board voted during a previous periodic review, to table the agency recommendation that the construction sanitation found at 29 CFR 1926.51.
 The Board members stated more study was needed on the federal standard to determine if it would be more effective in protecting construction employees in Virginia from illness and disease.
 With the current regulation, employees are more adequately protected, and it is the least burdensome alternative for the protection of employees in this area.